ivangfr/springboot-react-keycloak/README.md

   }
   ```

 - Getting the list of movies.
-This endpoint does not requires access token:
+This endpoint does not require access token:
   ```
   curl -i http://localhost:9080/api/movies
   ```